Syed Abdus Samad (footballer): Senior career

 He joined the Calcutta Main Town Club in 1912.
 During 1915–1920, he played for Tajhat Football Club of Rangpur.
 Dukhiram Majumder was one of founding members of Aryan Club in 1888, was responsible for bringing up players like Samad.
 Samad also took first football training from him.
 In 1927, he joined Victoria Sporting Club of Dhaka.
 In 1916, Samad played in a match against Somerset Football Team of England.
+And beat them by 4–1.
 He played for Calcutta Orients Club in 1918.
 He joined East Bengal Railway Club in 1921 and played until 1930.
 With the team, he won All-India Railway Championship thrice.
 At that time in 1927, the club achieved runner-up position in Durand Cup.
 Samad scored the most memorable trophy-winning goal of his career in 1927 against the Sherwood Forestry Team patronised by the Chief of the British Indian Army Lieutenant General Sherwood Mall.

-As a member of India national team, he toured Burma, Ceylon, Hong Kong, China, Java, Sumatra, Malay, Borneo, Singapore and Britain.
-In a match played against China in Peking, he played as a substitute player in the second half and scored four goals in a row to give his side a 4–3 victory after trailing 0–3 in the first half.

 In 1931, Mohun Bagan acquired the services of Samad, where he played alongside legendary players including Gostha Pal, Karuna Bhattacharya, Umapati Kumar, Sanmatha Dutta, Balaidas Chatterjee, Satu Chowdhury, and Bimal Mukherjee.

 At the age of 38, he joined the Mohammedan Sporting Club and played in during 1933–1938, club's "golden age".
 In 1933, Mohammedan qualified for the first division of Calcutta Football League for the first time in its history.
 Mohammedan became the first native club to capture the Calcutta Football League title in 1934, in their very first year in top division which was a rare feat.
-The club became Senior Division champion five years in a row from 1934 to 1938.
+The club became Senior Division champion five consecutive seasons (1934 to 1938).
 In 1936, Sporting became the second Indian club to win IFA Shield.
 In the same year, due to a serious injury, Samad's playing career came to an end.
+He retired from Mohammedan.

+International career

+Samad made his international debut for India in 1925.
+As a member of the India national team, he toured Burma, Ceylon, Hong Kong, China, Java, Sumatra, Malay, Borneo, Singapore and the United Kingdom.
+In a match played against China in Peking, he played as a substitute player in the second half and scored four consecutive goals to give his side a 4–3 victory after trailing 0–3 in the first half.